Learn how to check Linux kernel version on Ubuntu, Linux Mint, and related Linux distributions, simply by running one single command.

-All you need is a working keyboard, a few fingers, and a pair of eyes.
-Oh, and a terminal emulator.
+All you need is a working keyboard, a few fingers, and a terminal app of your choice.

 One thing unites every Linux distro out there, from Ubuntu to Fedora, Solus to Arch: the Linux kernel.